NickHurst/Queuex/README.md

   },
 },

-// and meanwhile somewhere else -- don't do this btw const requestQueueThrottle = (store, throttle = 300) =>
+// ...and meanwhile somewhere else -- don't do this btw const requestQueueThrottle = (store, throttle = 300) =>
   new Promise(resolve => setTimeout(resolve, throttle))
         .then(() => store.dispatch("queue/requests/dequeue"))